Endpoint Services, SCCM, Explain software delivery methods relevant to SCCM

 The SCCM Software Center acts like an app store where deployed content from packages maintained by SCCM admins can be consumed.
 SCCM admins being either those locally in your group, the admins working on the SCCM campus effort, or other IT Pros who have volunteered content to be distributed.

 Applications can be deployed in a number of ways.
 They may be made available, or required; to install or uninstall; and made visible in Software Center or hidden.
-They may also target endpoints directly or the Users themselves, via their netID.
+They may also target endpoints directly or the Users themselves, via their NetID.
 Endpoints targeted by an application deployment can find and launch the Software Center by clicking the Windows logo and typing "software center" and running the program that appears in the list of available or previously installed programs.
-Once launched, users can use the Software Center's search box to find desired content, click "Install" to install that content, or click "Uninstall" to remove the content from the endpoint they are using, assuming said content has been deployed in that fashion.
+Once launched, users can use the Software Center's search box to find desired content, click "Install" to install that content.
+Applications that have been deployed as available may also be uninstalled if desired.

-Typically a user would think of a program they'd like to use, install the program with the Software Center or Application catalogue, and use the program all without having to contact a local IT Pro for help.
-This makes the Software Center more useful when a non-administrative user needs a program installed ad hoc even outside University business hours.
+This feature enables users to self-service without having to contact a local IT Pro for help.
+This makes the Software Center more useful when a non-administrative user needs a program installed ad hoc, even outside University business hours.
+Keep in mind that content will only be consumable within Boundary Groups that it has been distributed to, which may be a limiting factor when deploying custom content.